wp-plugins/alipay-for-woocommerce/readme.txt

 1. Support three payment methods of Alipay: Direct Payment,Escrow Payment and both.
 2. [New] Allow to set an exchange rate if the main currency is not Chinese Yuan.
-3. Method availability support, country selection is removed because the price will be automatically converted to RMB by setting an exchange rate.
+3. Method availability support, <del>select in which countries this method is available</del> Instead the price will be automatically converted to RMB by setting an exchange rate.
 4. Support debug log.
 5. Form submission method includes posting via a form or using a redirect/querystring.
 6. Support English and Chinese languages.